 Looking for the best gaming mouse?
 This is a complete list of all the best mice a gamer can buy in 2017.
 Tested and reviewed by our gaming team.

-How does it feel to play with? – Very few people will notice the difference between 10,000 dpi and 11,000 dpi, so we believe the most important factor are the actually feel of the gaming mouse.
+How does it feel to play with? – Very few people will notice the difference between 10,000 dpi and 11,000 dpi, so we believe the most important factor is the actual feel of the gaming mouse.

-Specifications – The technical factor of how ”good” the mouse actually is on paper and whether or not that translate well into the mouse itself.
+Specifications – The technical factor of how ”good” the mouse actually is on paper and whether or not that translates well into the mouse itself.